 - More than 99% of infected people live in 31 African countries; the disease also exists in some foci in Latin America and Yemen.

-- In September 2014 Ecuador became the second country in the world after Colombia in 2013 to be declared free of onchocerciasis after successfully implementing elimination activities for decades.
+- In July 2015, Mexico became the third country in the world after Colombia in 2013 and Ecuador in 2014 to be declared free of onchocerciasis after successfully implementing elimination activities for decades.